 So try it for yourself, make a wish and splash the statue!

 While in the area make sure to stop by Hozen-jo Yokocho Alley, a narrow alley filled with izakayas, the alley has an old time charm about it.
 It goes back to the Edo period (1603 – 1868), many people would come to the many teahouses that were once here to take a break from worshipping.
-Today, in place of these teahouses are well establishes restaurants and bars.
+Today, in place of these teahouses are well established restaurants and bars.

-23. Take a Japanese Cooking Class
+23. Take A Japanese Cooking Class

 Give yourself the best souvenir, the lifetime knowledge of learning how to cook ramen and gyoza’s like a local!
 Where better to learn than in Osaka, the undisputed kitchen of Japan?